ravipmishra543/TCS_RIO210_Project_1/README.md

 This project was developed during my Summer Internship with TCSion, as part of my MCA degree program.
 The objective was to create a comprehensive Python package that automates the detection of various emotions from text paragraphs and predicts the overall emotion.
 This end-to-end solution integrates several components to ensure accurate and efficient emotion classification using advanced AI models.

+## Acknowledgements

+I am deeply grateful to my industry mentor, Dr. Himdweep Walia, whose guidance and unwavering support have been invaluable throughout my internship.
+Dr. Walia’s expertise and constructive feedback greatly enhanced my learning experience and contributed significantly to the successful completion of my project.
+I also extend my sincere thanks to TCSion and Amity Online University for offering me this invaluable opportunity.
+Their commitment to fostering educational and professional growth has been instrumental in my development.
+Furthermore, I would like to acknowledge the contributions of my colleagues and friends, whose insightful feedback and encouragement were crucial in navigating the challenges of the internship.
+Their support not only provided motivation but also enriched my understanding and approach to the tasks at hand.

 ## Project Description

 The Python package provided in this repository is designed to handle the entire process of emotion detection from text data.
 It includes the following functionalities: